-Two of the recipes below have pepper, so just leave it out (I note which ones below).
+Two of the AIP Holiday Side Dish Recipes below are Paleo and have black pepper, so just leave it out (I note which ones below).

 Happy Holidays, friends!